 Requirements for cubicles are explained below.
 In other situations, the partition or barrier should rise five feet from the floor when individuals are seated and six feet from the floor for standing individuals.

-While a physical barrier such as a plexiglass guard can limit the transmission of COVID-19 via droplets and aerosols in a well-ventilated space, they are not a substitute for mask wearing.
+While a physical barrier such as a plexiglass guard can limit the transmission of COVID-19 via droplets, they are not a substitute for mask wearing.
 A barrier is generally inferior to a mask or face covering for source control.
+Physical barriers do not provide significant protection from aerosols that can accumulate and stay suspended for hours.

 Example: Plexiglass barrier installed at reception desk.

-- Everyone should wear a mask or face covering.
+- Requiring everyone to wear a mask or face covering.

-- Minimize the duration of the event and of individual transactions.
+- Reimagining processes to minimize the duration of individual transactions.

 Other Proximity Work